Skip to content

 Text Classification using OpenAI and Pydantic

 This tutorial showcases how to implement text classification tasks—specifically, single-label and multi-label classifications—using the OpenAI API and Pydantic models.
-If you want to see full examples check out the hub examples for single classification and multi classification
+For complete examples, check out our single classification and multi-label classification examples in the cookbook.

 Motivation